Maheesh09/GradeMateback/README.md

 # GradeMate Backend

-This is the FastAPI backend for the GradeMate application, which handles PDF uploads and text extraction for answer sheets.
+This is the FastAPI backend for the GradeMate application, which handles PDF uploads and text extraction for answer sheets with full database integration.

 ## Features

 - PDF upload and processing
 - Text extraction from answer sheets using PyMuPDF
 - Question and answer parsing from structured PDFs
+- MySQL database integration with SQLAlchemy
 - RESTful API endpoints for all operations
-- Database integration with SQLAlchemy
+- Data persistence with proper relationships
+- Roman numeral validation and conversion
+- Comprehensive CRUD operations

 ## Setup